 With the right solution, you can share sensitive information and remain HIPAA compliant at the same time.

-Polymer’s data governance and DLP solution for 3rd party SaaS apps allow you to keep the patient’s data secure while meeting HIPAA compliance standards even if you’re a non-covered identity.
+Polymer’s data governance and data loss prevention (DLP) solution for 3rd party SaaS apps allow you to keep the patient’s data secure while meeting HIPAA compliance standards even if you’re a non-covered identity.

 The solution installs in a few clicks and is customizable as per your organization’s requirements.